spatie/typescript-transformer/docs/usage/getting-started.md

 That's it!
 All the enum classes with a `@typescript` annotation are now transformed to TypeScript.

 Classes not converted?
 You probably should write your own [transformers](/docs/typescript-transformer/v1/usage/transformers).

+## Laravel

+Using Laravel?
+Then you can use a Laravel config file, more info about that [here](https://docs.spatie.be/typescript-transformer/v1/laravel/installation-and-setup/).